DavidJKTofan/davidjktofan.me/content/post/cloudflare-full-stack-dev/index.md

 - **R2 (coming soon!)**: S3-compatible Object Storage solution that's slashing egress fees to zero.
 - **Environment Variable**: An injected value that can be accessed by your functions and is stored as plain-text.
 You can set your environment variables directly within the Pages interface for both your production and preview environments at build-time and run-time.
 - **Secret (coming soon!)**: An encrypted environment variable, which cannot be viewed by [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) or any dashboard interfaces.
 Secrets are a great home for sensitive data including passwords and API tokens.

+### KV namespace

+### Durable Objects

+Durable Objects lets developer implement previously complexa pplications, like collaborative whiteboarding, game servers, or global queues, in just a few lines of code.

+This solves a major problem for developers maning data, and makes it easier than ever to build any type of application, no matter the complexity, compliance requirements, or performance needs.

+#### Durable Objects Compute

+#### Durable Objects Storage

+### R2

+Coming soon...

+### Environment Variable

+### Secret

+Coming soon...

 ## The Example